 If you meet the income requirements, you may qualify for a zero-down mortgage.
 If your income is very low, you may even qualify for extended financing to make your payments more affordable.

-Higher income earners can still qualify for this loan, but they’ll have to pay a down payment ten percent or more.
+Higher-income earners can still qualify for this loan, but they’ll have to pay a down payment of ten percent or more.
 You can also use this loan to rebuild or rehabilitate a qualifying property.
 Find out more here.

 HomePath is a financing program available when you purchase a home owned by Fannie Mae.